RAFBER/Basic-technologies-of-technical-communication/docs/GitHub/GitHub pages.md

 1. TOC
 {:toc}

-# Create a public *GitHub Pages* repository
+# Creating the public *GitHub Pages* repository

 *GitHub Pages* is designed to host your personal, organization, or project pages from a GitHub repository.

 There are two ways to create the public repository *GitHub pages*:
-* Create a new repository as a "Public" from the beginning and
+* Create a new repository as "Public" from the beginning and
 * Change the "Private" repository to "Public" repository

-Creating a new repository procedure are described above in the chapter ***Creating a new repository***.
+Creating a new repository procedure are described in *GitHub - tha basics* in the chapter *Creating a new repository*.
 If you created the new repository as "Private" you need to change it as "Public" and enable the *GitHub pages* functionality to this repository.

 To do this proceed as follows: